Dianne van Giersbergen

-Dianne van Giersbergen (born 3 June 1985) is a Dutch spinto soprano singer.
+Dianne van Giersbergen is a Dutch spinto soprano singer.
 She is the founder and frontwoman of the progressive metal band Ex Libris, and she was the vocalist of German symphonic metal band Xandria from 2013 to 2017.

-She is not related to Dutch singer Anneke van Giersbergen.
+She is not related to fellow Dutch rock/metal singer Anneke van Giersbergen.

 Early life and education

-Dianne van Giersbergen received her first singing lessons as a birthday present from her parents at the age of four.
+Van Giersbergen received her first singing lessons as a birthday present from her parents at the age of four.
 In the following years, she was taught by several professors and sang in several choirs.
 In 2005, she began studying classical music at the ArtEZ School of Music where she focused on classical singing and musical theater.
 In 2009, she received her degree with honors.

-Meanwhile, she expanded her vocal technique and began to combine her classical training with heavy metal music.
+Meanwhile, van Giersbergen expanded her vocal technique and began to combine her classical training with heavy metal music.
 She also worked on the theory of composition, wrote poetry and organized classical music concerts.

 Career

 Ex Libris (2004–present)

-After graduating with a Bachelor and master's degree from the ArtEZ school and perfecting the combination of classical techniques with progressive metal music, Dianne van Giersbergen formed Ex Libris along with drummer Joost van de Pas.
+After graduating with a Bachelor and master's degree from the ArtEZ school and perfecting the combination of classical techniques with progressive metal music, van Giersbergen formed Ex Libris along with drummer Joost van de Pas.

 Their debut album "Amygdala" was released in 2009.
 The album was well received by critics and fans, and the band started to act as support for shows of other Dutch symphonic metal bands such as Epica, Delain, Stream of Passion or ReVamp.
 They also played shows abroad in countries such as Germany, France, Belgium and the United Kingdom, where the band started to receive attention.

 Their second album "Medea", based on a Greek tragedy, was released in January 2014, financed independently through crowdfunding.

 Their third studio album Ann – A Progressive Metal Trilogy appeared in 2019, featuring three "Chapters" (each consisting of three songs) about three female historical characters who met an untimely death (Anne Boleyn, Anastasia Romanova and Anne Frank).

 Xandria (2013–2017)

-On 25 October 2013, Dianne van Giersbergen was presented as the new lead singer of the German symphonic metal band Xandria after the departure of Manuela Kraller.
+On 25 October 2013, van Giersbergen was presented as the new lead singer of the German symphonic metal band Xandria after the departure of Manuela Kraller.
 On 28 November 2013, was her first live debut with Xandria in Madrid, Spain.
 Her debut album with the band was released on 2 May 2014, named Sacrificium.

 On 31 July 2015, her second work with Xandria called Fire & Ashes was released with a total of seven tracks: three new songs, two remakes of well known Xandria classics, and two cover songs.

-On 27 January 2017, her third and current work with Xandria titled Theater of Dimensions was released.
+On 27 January 2017, her third and last work with Xandria titled Theater of Dimensions was released.

-On 13 September 2017, she left Xandria due to personal reasons and tensions with the other band members.
+On 13 September 2017, she left Xandria for personal reasons and tensions with the other band members.